douglowe/WRF_UoM_EMIT/README.md

 Aerosol emissions for each sector are conformed in a three stage process, using routines in the `preprocess_emissions_routines.ncl` module.
 Firstly the organic carbon (OC) emissions data provided is scaled by the `oc_om_scale` factor, to give a mass value for organic matter (OM) emissions (which is what WRF-Chem expects).
 Currently one scaling factor is used for all emission sectors.
 Secondly the the summed black carbon (BC) and OM emissions are subtracted from the PM2.5 emissions for each sector, to give the remainder PM2.5 mass (setting this to zero if PM2.5 < OM+BC).
 Finally the sum of the remainder PM2.5 and BC and OM is subtracted from the PM10 emissions for each sector, to give the remainder PM10 mass (again, setting this to zero if it is less than the sum of BC, OM and PM2.5).
 Subsequentually, the remainder PM2.5 and PM10 mass can be split between OIN and other non-carbon components, if desired.

 If the assumptions made here do not fit with the modelling system you use, then this routine will need adapting.
+Please raise an issue (see Contributing, below) to request the modification (or contribute your own to the project).

 ### Regional Modification of Emissions<a name="Regional-modification"></a>